Untapped Award

-Since 2019, New Diorama has partnered with Underbelly - and most recently also Concord Theatricals and Nouveau Riche - to support exceptional companies bringing work to the Edinburgh Fringe.
-Over the years, the award has become a major launchpad, nationally-recognised for its success identifying and platforming brilliant new talent wiith winners going on to countless awards, tours, transfers and international opportunities.
+Since 2018, New Diorama has partnered with Underbelly to support exceptional companies bringing work to the Edinburgh Fringe.
+Last year, we were thrilled to be joined by Concord Theatricals to present a supercharged prize re-launch, doubling the level of investment in response to the increasing challenges faced by artists presenting new work.
+Over the years, the Edinburgh Untapped Award has become a major launchpad, nationally-recognised for its success identifying and platforming brilliant new talent with winners going on to countless awards, tours, transfers and international opportunities.

-The challenge of bringing work to the Edinburgh Festival Fringe is tougher than we've ever known it, which is why we're back with a supercharged re-launch of our flagship prize.
+The challenge of bringing work to the Edinburgh Festival Fringe is tougher than we've ever known it, which is why we're back for another round of our flagship prize.

-New Diorama, Underbelly and Concord Theatricals are coming together to make a game-changing investment in theatre companies wanting to showcase their work at the Fringe.
+New Diorama, Underbelly and Concord Theatricals are teaming up for the second year running to make a game-changing investment in theatre companies wanting to showcase their work at the Fringe.

 We're going on a nationwide search to find the best early- and mid-career theatre companies who have the ambition to present their work at the world's largest arts festival.
-We've doubled the cash investment and boosted our whole offer to help meet the challenges artists are facing.
+We're making a festival-leading cash investment and boosting our whole offer to help meet the challenges artists are facing.

 So come on, send us your boldest, wildest, most ambitious ideas - we're waiting to hear from you.